imkhanh/ecommerce-app-v1/README.md

 We are using multer for multiple images uploads, and many more features.

-There are main 2 modules.
+There are main 2 modules (Admin & User)

 Admin can create new products, update existing, change/update order status and have access to everything.